 Serious, life-threatening, or fatal respiratory depression has been reported with the use of long-acting opioids, even when used as recommended.
 Respiratory depression from opioid use, if not immediately recognized and treated, may lead to respiratory arrest and death.
 Management of respiratory depression may include close observation, supportive measures, and use of opioid antagonists, depending on the patient's clinical status [see OVERDOSAGE].
 Carbon dioxide (CO2) retention from opioid-induced respiratory depression can exacerbate the sedating effects of opioids.

 While serious, life-threatening, or fatal respiratory depression can occur at any time during the use of DOLOPHINE, the risk is greatest during the initiation of therapy or following a dose increase.
 The peak respiratory depressant effect of methadone occurs later, and persists longer than the peak analgesic effect, especially during the initial dosing period.
 Closely monitor patients for respiratory depression when initiating therapy with DOLOPHINE and following dose increases.

-Instruct patients against use by individuals other than the patient for whom DOLOPHINE was prescribed and to keep DOLOPHINE out of the reach of children, as such inappropriate use may result in fatal respiratory depression.
 To reduce the risk of respiratory depression, proper dosing and titration of DOLOPHINE are essential [see DOSAGE AND ADMINISTRATION].
 Overestimating the DOLOPHINE dose when converting patients from another opioid product can result in fatal overdose with the first dose.
-Respiratory depression has also been reported with use of methadone when used as recommended and not misused or abused.

 Life-Threatening QT Prolongation